-Many such children seek solace in solvents and other risky behaviours, convinced that their lives are worthless and there is little point in hoping for a better alternative.
-By the time our Street Outreach teams find them, the child has often suffered years of physical and/or sexual abuse, and frequently resorts to self-harm.
+Many children turn to solvents and other risky behaviours, convinced their lives are worthless and there is little point in hoping for a better alternative.
+By the time our street outreach teams find them, they have often suffered years of physical and/or sexual abuse, and self-harm.

 Providing this level of medical care costs a lot of money, but is absolutely essential to the long-term healing process of the children we serve.
-By donating to Compass Children’s Charity today, you will be contributing massively to this ongoing effort.
+By donating to Compass Children’s Charity today, you can make a huge difference to this ongoing effort.

 Please share this with your friends

 The lives of many children in throughout the world are shattered and ruined by violence on a daily basis.
 The scale of the problem is staggering, and at times overwhelming.